Are You Trapped?

 Bottom line: the study’s findings reported anxiety and neuroticism were higher for those listening to aggressive or sad music.
 It did not improve the negative mood.
 As you continue to notice what music is appealing or music to avoid, be aware that any of your responses could be indicators of Chronic Comfort Zones.
 The bigger question is: can you regulate your emotions successfully?
 Being trapped in a Chronic Comfort Zone does not support effective emotional regulation.

-Because the power of music can induce emotional responses, it is imperative that therapists are aware of and understand that self-selected music and non-musical listening strategies can impact guided affect regulation of mood disorders.
-Non music therapists are urged to access Music4Life’s certification trainings to more deeply understand the prescriptive nature of using music in therapy sessions.
+Because the power of music can induce emotional responses, it is imperative that mental health providers are aware of and understand that self-selected music and non-musical listening strategies can impact guided affect regulation of mood disorders.
+Mental health providers are urged to access Music4Life’s certification trainings to more deeply understand the prescriptive nature of using music in therapy sessions.

 Reference: